Discover some peacefulness in a higher green spot this summer with these exquisite rooftop gardens and farmsteads.

 Cool Rooftop Garden

-Today’s, the concept of rooftop garden is not a new thing.
+Today’s, the concept of a rooftop garden is not a new thing.
 People are planting a variety of green plants on roofs.
 Rooftop gardens enhance the energy performance of buildings.
-They also lowers the water runoff.
+They also lower the water runoff.
 Such types of gardens are seen in populated areas.

 1- Bell Book and Candle